siwhelan/siwhelan/README.md

 ### A highly motivated and experienced professional seeking a Software / DevOps Engineer role.
 A creative problem solver constantly seeking new perspectives and innovative solutions, with an inherent ability to work efficiently and think outside the box.
 ---
-Skilled in OOP, demonstrated by 100% score in software engineering bootcamp and 2 years of self-taught experience.
+Skilled in OOP, demonstrated by 100% score in an Imperial College London certified software engineering bootcamp and 2 years of self-taught experience.
 Proficient in developing and evaluating code in a wide range of front and back-end technologies.

 </div>